Plus our takeaways from an important new study on deaths due to police

 - Oregon: 36.3%

-The study also shows that deaths due to police violence declined for most groups of people from 1980 to 1990 but have remained relatively constant since then.
-This is illustrated by the graph below, excerpted from Figure 4 in the article, which shows mortality rates due to police violence for different racial/ethnic groups over time.
+- Deaths due to police violence declined for most groups of people from 1980 to 1990 but have remained relatively constant since then.

 - The rate of police killings for non-Hispanic Black people is about 3.5 times higher than the rate for non-Hispanic White people.

-2. Without accurately documenting how often people are killed by police, we can’t understand if any police reforms work.
+- Without accurately documenting how often people are killed by police, we can’t understand if any police reforms work.
 This is also why, in policy evaluations, the biggest “negative externality” of policing – civilian deaths – is unaccounted for in almost all studies of “police effectiveness.”
-Better data, better studies.